 The latest NHS Coronavirus guidance has been translated into 32 languages via Doctors of the World.

-A new national NHS phone app has been launched on 24/09/2020 to help trace and restrict cases of COVID-19.
+A national NHS phone app was launched on 24/09/2020 to help trace and restrict cases of COVID-19.
 It can be freely downloaded by Android or Apple (IoS) users.
 The app will advise you to self-isolate if you have been in close contact with someone who tests positive for the virus and it allows users to check symptoms and get testing advice.